-16.1 The application site lies within the settlement boundary for Colchester and an area that is residential in character where development such as that proposed is considered to be acceptable in policy terms; subject to the development satisfying all other aspects of the Development Plan.
+16.1 The application site lies within the settlement boundary for Colchester and an area that is residential in character where development such as that proposal is considered to be acceptable in principle in policy terms; subject to the development satisfying all other aspects of the Development Plan.
 These are assessed in detail in the following paragraphs.